Glitches in rotating supersolids

 Regarding the region of the inner crust close to the core, its investigation requires testing various lattice sizes and vortex configurations, allowing us to expand the study to nuclear vortex pinning expected to occur there~\cite{1991ApJ...373..592L}, akin to the work of Ref.\,\cite{gallemi2022spo}.
+Furthermore, one could consider systems with a radially variable superfluid fraction to mimic the full structure of the neutron star.
 Our work opens the door for a detailed study of the droplet lattice vibration, in order to ascertain whether it is possible to extract the elastic properties of the solid from the supersolid glitch pulse shape.
 This would be of great astrophysical interest and would pave the way to extract the elastic properties of nuclear matter from the observed neutron star glitch pulse shape, and to test whether a glitch can trigger superfluid collective excitations\,\cite{Andersson_2018}.
 Finally, future work can investigate the effects of tilting the magnetic field with respect to the rotation axis \cite{prasad2019vortex,klaus2022oov,bland2023vortices}, as expected in pulsars, and include coupling between the supersolid and the proton type-II superconductor present in the crust, through an additional Ginzburg-Landau equation \cite{drummond2017stability,drummond2018stability,thong2023stability}, introducing a self-consistent feedback mechanism.

 We thank Russell Bisset, Wyatt Kirkby, and the Innsbruck dipolar teams for helpful discussions.
 This study received support from the European Research Council through the Advanced Grant DyMETEr (No.~101054500), the QuantERA grant MAQS by the Austrian Science Fund FWF (No.~I4391-N), the DFG/FWF via Dipolare E2 (No.~I4317-N36) and a joint-project grant from the FWF (No.~I4426).
 E.P.~acknowledges support by the Austrian Science Fund (FWF) within the DK-ALM (No. W1259-N27).
 T.B.~acknowledges financial support by the ESQ Discovery programme (Erwin Schrödinger Center for Quantum Science \& Technology), hosted by the Austrian Academy of Sciences (ÖAW).
-S.T. and M.M. thank the Institut für Quantenoptik und Quanteninformation, Innsbruck, for their kind hospitality during the completion of this work.
+S.T. and M.M. thank the Institut für Quantenoptik und Quanteninformation, Innsbruck, for their kind hospitality during the completion of this work. \\ * To whom correspondence should be addressed: \mbox{\url{Francesca.Ferlaino@uibk.ac.at}}.

 \onecolumngrid

 \twocolumngrid \makeatletter {S\arabic{equation}} {S\arabic{figure}}

 {S\arabic{equation}} {S\arabic{figure}}